clokk/mdmcp-unity/Documentation/MDMCPServer.md

 - Logs & filtering: All server logs are prefixed with `[MDMCP]`.
 - Breakpoints: Set breakpoints in `Packages/com.clokk.mdmcp-unity/Editor/MDMCPServerUnity.cs` or in any of your project’s extension actions (implementations of `IEditorAction`).
 - Working directory: Examples referencing `.cursor/temp_payload.json` assume commands are run from the project root.
 Use absolute paths otherwise.

+## 10. Safety & Operability

+- Localhost-only: The server listens on `localhost` only.
+Exposing externally is not supported.
+- Port configuration: Change the port via `Markdown > MCP Settings…` (default `43210`).
+The server restarts when you change the port if running.
+- Auto-start toggle: Enable/disable in `Markdown > MCP Settings…`.
+- Response envelopes: All responses are wrapped with `{ ok, result, error?, warnings?, requestId? }`.
+- Async by default: State‑changing actions run async unless `payload.sync` is `true`.